timrighettini/CSCI_480_Assignment_1/assign1/assign1/ReadMe.txt

 	- Red Heightfield = Measuring Red Pixel Values for height
 	- Green Heightfield = Measuring Green Pixel Values for height
 	- Blue Heightfield = Measuring Blue Pixel Values for height
-	* This was tested with the smiley face image seen in the animation
+	* This was tested with the MIPS rabbit image as seen in the animation
 2. A fourth rendering mode is implemented:  Wireframe can be drawn on top of triangles
 3. Push/Pop matrices were used with transformations
 4. Front and Back Triangle faces can be culled by pressing certain keys